pieforproviders/pieforproviders/CONTRIBUTING.md

 - We use uuids for the id primary key in API tables
 - We validate the JSON response of the API on every endpoint
-- A diagram of the db is saved using database markup language in [`/docs/dbdiagram.dbml`](/docs/dbdiagram.dbml) and a PDF version is available at [`/docs/dbdiagram.pdf`](/docs/dbdiagram.pdf).
-A live version can be found here: [dbdiagram.io](https://dbdiagram.io/d/5f7b95883a78976d7b767120).
-When making changes to the schema, ensure they are also recorded here.

-There's a helper rake task that runs all test suites and linting steps; use `rails prep` to run this command.

 ## Adding/Updating Models

 Please make sure you write specs that include JSON validation of the request output for schema (see [spec/support/api/schemas/user.json](spec/support/api/schemas/user.json))

 ## Data Model